Dulinniel/Tools/README.md

 ### videoConverter

-A utility that use raw ffmpeg to convert a video format to another
+A utility that use raw ffmpeg to convert a video format to another.
+The default Audio codec is set to VP9 and the default audio codec to libvorbis.
+If you want to change the used codec, there is two variables `AUDIO_CODEC` and `VIDEO_CODEC` that you can edit at the very begining of the file

 Basic usage :